villmow/foosballers/docs/UI_functional_requirements.md

 *   **Behavior:**
     *   On load, fetches matches (`GET /matches`).
     *   Search and filter controls update query parameters for `GET /matches`.
-    *   Clicking "Log Match" for an "In Progress" match navigates to `MatchLoggingWidget` for that match.
+    *   Clicking on a match navigates to `MatchView` for that match.
-    *   Clicking "View Details" (or the Match ID) navigates to `MatchDetailsWidget`.

 ---